induktio/thinker/Details.md

 Contributions
 =============
-Source code provided by following people has been incorporated into Thinker Mod in various parts of the project.
+Source code provided by following people has been used as reference or incorporated into Thinker Mod in various parts of the project.

-* Brendan Casey for [OpenSMACX](https://github.com/b-casey/OpenSMACX) related insights into the game engine and Scient's patch.
+* Brendan Casey for OpenSMACX related insights into the game engine and Scient's patch.
-* Tim Nevolin's [Will To Power Mod](https://github.com/tnevolin/thinker-doer) for unit healing and reactor power patch and various other game engine config options.
+* Tim Nevolin's Will To Power Mod for game mechanics related config options.
-* PlotinusRedux's [PRACX Patch](https://github.com/DrazharLn/pracx) for additional graphics rendering code.
+* PlotinusRedux's PRACX Patch for additional graphics rendering code.
-* DrazharLn's [SMAC in SMACX Mod](https://github.com/DrazharLn/smac-in-smax) for modified txt files.
+* DrazharLn's SMAC in SMACX Mod for modified txt files.
 * Pianoslum for German language translation of alphax.txt.
 * Markus Hartung for additional cross-platform build scripts for MinGW.